The $L^p$-diameter of the space of contractible loops: Introduction and main results

 \section{Introduction and main results}

 Consider the two-sphere $S^2$ with the standard area form and the space $\cl E$ of equators in it: smooth embedded loops dividing the sphere into two components of equal areas.
-The identity component $\cl G$ of the group area-preserving diffeomorphisms acts transitively on $\cl E.$ This allows us to induce a pseudo-metric on $\cl E$ given a metric on $\cl G.$ A remarkable bi-invariant such metric on $\cl G$ was introduced by Hofer \cite{Hofer-90} and subsequently Viterbo, Polterovich, and Lalonde-McDuff \cite{LM-energy}.
+The identity component $\cl G$ of the group area-preserving diffeomorphisms acts transitively on $\cl E.$ This allows us to induce a pseudo-metric on $\cl E$ given a metric on $\cl G.$ A remarkable bi-invariant such metric on $\cl G$ was introduced by Hofer \cite{Hofer-90} and subsequently Viterbo \cite{Viterbo-generating}, Polterovich \cite{Polterovich-Hofer}, and Lalonde-McDuff \cite{LM-energy}.
 The induced pseudo-metric on $\cl E$ is non-degenerate, and is therefore a metric, as was proven by Chekanov \cite{Chek-finsler}.
 The first interesting invariant of a metric space is its diameter.
 Polterovich \cite{P-sphere} proved that the diameter of $\cl G$ in Hofer's metric in infinite, a result which was recently extended to provide quasi-isometric embeddings of linear spaces of arbitrarily large dimension \cite{CHS-sphere, PS-sphere}.
 However, the diameter of $\cl E$ in the Chekanov-Hofer metric is still unknown at the time of writing, see \cite[Problem 32]{MS}.

 In this paper we show that the diameter of $\cl E$ is infinite in the metric induced from the right-invariant $L^p$-metric on $\cl G.$ The case $p=2$ is closely related to questions in hydrodynamics, while the case $p=1$ has the following intuitive definition (see \cite{BS-sphere}).
-The $L^1$-length $\ell_1(\{\phi_t\})$ of an isotopy $\{\phi_t\}$ is the average length of a trajectory $\{\phi_t(x)\}$ of a point $x,$ and the $L^1$-norm of $\phi$ is defined as It is easy to see that this norm is non-degenerate and defines the right invariant metric $d_1(\phi, \psi) = | \psi \phi^{-1} |_1.$ This metric induces a pseudo-metric on $\cl E,$ given by This pseudo-metric is non-degenerate as shown in Proposition \ref{prop: non-deg} below, and therefore defines a metric.
+The $L^1$-length $\ell_1(\{\phi_t\})$ of an isotopy $\{\phi_t\}$ is the average length of a trajectory $\{\phi_t(x)\}$ of a point $x,$ and the $L^1$-norm of $\phi$ is defined as It is easy to see that this norm is non-degenerate and defines the right invariant metric

+This metric induces a pseudo-metric on $\cl E,$ given by This pseudo-metric is non-degenerate as shown in Proposition \ref{prop: non-deg} below, and therefore defines a metric.
 Our main result concerning the resulting metric space is as follows.

 \begin{thm} The diameter of $\cl E$ equipped with the metric $d_1$ is infinite. \end{thm}